scenerystack/community/docs/reference/api/scenery/Separator.md

 # Separator

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/nodes/Separator.ts](https://github.com/phetsims/scenery/blob/main/js/layout/nodes/Separator.ts) for the most up-to-date information.

 ## Overview

 Base type for a line-divider (when put in a layout container, it will be hidden if it is before/after all visible